reagent-project/reagent-cookbook/recipes/bootstrap-datepicker/README.md

 1. Create a new project
 2. Add necessary itmes to `resources/public/index.html`
-3. Add text input with unique id to `home`
+3. Add text input to `datepicker-render`
-4. Convert javascript to clojurescript and put inside a *did-mount* function called `home-did-mount`
+4. Convert javascript to clojurescript and put inside a *did-mount* function called `datepicker-did-mount`
-5. Use `home` and `home-did-mount` to create a reagent component called `home-component`
+5. Use `datepicker-render` and `datepicker-did-mount` to create a reagent component called `datepicker`
-6. Change the initially rendered component from `home` to `home-component`
+6. Add the `datepicker` component to the `home` component

 #### Step 1: Create a new project